AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 <!-- TODO: should 'internal space' be called "available space" -->

+Alternate idea: what if we separate the 'physical duration' from the 'media range'?

 ## Introduction

 OpenTimelineIO represents a 1-dimensional coordinate space with many of the